What Is Compound Pharmacy Fraud?

 Civil, not Criminal.
 Our main priority is to keep OIG investigations civil, not criminal.
 Our attorneys have more than once been able to persuade the government that errors may occur in large scale entities, but that these errors were not malicious or intentional, but rather accidental oversights.
 This strategy has proven very helpful to conclude investigations with a confidential monetary recoupment agreement— rather than with the criminal prosecution of responsible individuals.
 Clearly, the law provides for both.

 We have successfully defended individual and corporate healthcare providers in OIG, DEA, FDA, and FBI investigations across the country.
 Give us a call and benefit from our experience and reputation.
 Find out how a former chief healthcare prosecutor from the U.S. Attorney’s Office assesses your case.

-If you would like to talk to someone who understands healthcare, litigation, and fraud defense work, you should hire former federal prosecutor Lynette S. Byrd of Oberheiden & McMurrey, LLP.
+If you would like to talk to someone who understands healthcare, litigation, and fraud defense work, contact the experienced attorneys of Oberheiden, P.C..